hmilenko/metar_taf_decoder/README.md

 Output : List ["Decoded user readable information", "Computer intelligibile format"]
         or List of list ( if several messages to be decoded )

+### QUESTIONS:
+Should the decode code be in a class or a function?